Frequently Asked Questions: Kids

 1. Is camp scary?

 If it’s your first time away from home, any camp can be scary for a little while.
 Most kids feel pretty good by dinnertime their first night.
-Talk to the kids you’re going through treatment with, and chances are they’ll tell you that they were scared too, but that now Camp Ta-Kum-Ta is their favorite week of the year.
+Talk to the kids you’re going through treatment with, and chances are they’ll tell you that they were scared too, but that now Camp Ta-Kum-Ta is their favorite time of the year.

 2. Having cancer is weird enough as it is.
 Won’t going to a “cancer camp” just be weirder?